TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 Just like that, both calculations run as expected.
 Neat, right?

-If you're interested in trying it out—or contributing—you can find the project here:
+If you're interested in trying it out: or contributing: you can find the project here:

 {{< github repo="TheCaptainCraken/ohmscript" >}}

 So, could we actually define a formal grammar for Ohmscript?
 Absolutely!
 If you check out the repo, you'll find a file named `ohmscript.cgn`.
 That file contains my definition of the grammar.
-But if you think you can come up with something cleaner or just want to chat about formal grammars, feel free to reach out—I'd love to hear your thoughts!
+But if you think you can come up with something cleaner or just want to chat about formal grammars, feel free to reach out: I'd love to hear your thoughts!

 ## The Elephant in the Room

 I can practically hear the collective groans of computer scientists after [showing you the grammar for a math expression](#a-formal-grammar-for-math-expressions).
 And honestly, I get it.
 That grammar is **ambiguous**.

 What does that mean?
-Well, if you're given a string, there's no clear way to figure out exactly *which rules* were applied—and in *what order*—to create it.
+Well, if you're given a string, there's no clear way to figure out exactly *which rules* were applied: and in *what order*: to create it.
 This might not seem like a big deal at first, but things start falling apart when you try to write a parser.
 Why?
 Because ambiguous interpretations can lead to completely different results.

 Here's the problem: